-- providing awareness training to staff on the Modern Slavery Act 2015 and informing them of the appropriate action to take if they suspect a case of slavery or human trafficking - ensuring that staff involved in buying or procurement receive training on modern slavery and ethical employment practices - ensuring that staff involved in the recruitment and deployment of workers receive training on modern slavery and ethical employment practices - continuing to take action to embed a zero tolerance policy towards modern slavery - review of supplier contracts to include termination powers in the event that the supplier is, or is suspected, to be involved in modern slavery
+- providing awareness training to staff on the Modern Slavery Act 2015 and informing them of the appropriate action to take if they suspect a case of slavery or human trafficking. - ensuring that staff involved in buying or procurement receive training on modern slavery and ethical employment practices. - ensuring that staff involved in the recruitment and deployment of workers receive training on modern slavery and ethical employment practices. - continuing to take action to embed a zero-tolerance policy towards modern slavery